 Junior Account Manager

 Julia is dedicated to help customers figuring out the best service for their project.
 As Junior Account Manager, she is responsible for our intake meetings and the follow-up of potential and existing customers.
 Julia completed the Bachelor Nutrition & Health at Wageningen University and the Master Science & Business Management at Utrecht University.
 During her masters she performed an extensive research on the effect of the Mediterranean diet on heart failure at the UMC Utrecht and graduated on studying the effect of organizational culture on performance of scale-ups at consultancy firm TEN HAVE Change Management.
-Julia loves to explore new cultures and nature, and to let go of her creativity.
+In her free time, Julia loves to spend time in nature, play sports and meet people.

 Janneke focuses on the set up of a pipeline for CITE-seq.
 To do this, she is getting acquainted with single-cell analysis.
 Janneke obtained two bachelor degrees in Biomedical Sciences and Philosophy, and continued with the master Infection & Immunity at Utrecht University.
 If she’s not working and the sun’s out, you can find her riding her race bike.
 Her inner nerd is excited to learn programs and languages: from Spanish and Illustrator to R. Janneke recognizes any common wild bird within 0.1 seconds.